flink-extended/flink-scala-api/README.md

 ## Supported Flink versions

-- `flink-scala-api` version consists of Flink version plus Scala API version, for example 1.18.1_1.1.6
-- First three numbers correspond to the Flink Version, for example 1.18.1
-- Three more numbers is this project version, for example 1.1.6.
-You should just use the latest available Scala API project version in your project dependency configuration.
-- Three major Flink versions are supported.
-See supported version in the local [release.sh](release.sh) file.
+Three latest Flink 1.x and one Flink 2.y versions are supported.
+See supported version in the local [ci.yml](.github/workflows/ci.yml) file.

 We suggest to remove the official `flink-scala` and `flink-streaming-scala` deprecated dependencies altogether to simplify the migration and do not to mix two flavors of API in the same project. `flink-scala` dependency is embedding Scala version 2.12.7:
 - If you keep them, in order to use the Scala version of your choice, remove `scala` package from `classloader.parent-first-patterns.default` Flink's configuration property: